stimulsoft/Samples-JS/Node.js/Loading a Report and Saving a Rendered Report/README.md

-#01.
-Load Report and Saving Rendered Report
+# Loading a Report and Saving a Rendered Report

 This example illustrates loading of the report, data rendering and storing the result to the mdc-file.